firstbatchxyz/dria-cookbook/dria-rag-eval/qa_pipeline/question/prompt.md

 Based on the following context about:
 {{context}}

-Ask a single, thoughtful question about Databricks that reflects the persona's perspective.
+Ask a single, thoughtful question about Dria that reflects the persona's perspective.
 Only output your question and nothing else